Skip to Main Content

 Accessing UIC Law Databases

-Users will need to provide their assigned Westlaw or LexisNexis login and password information when selecting links to those databases.
+Users must provide their assigned Westlaw or LexisNexis login and password information when selecting links to those databases.

-For other databases, such as BNA and RIA checkpoint, links should lead directly to the resources if accessed from on-campus.
-If used off-campus, users will need to enter their JMLS network Login ID and password to access the databases after selecting the database link.
+For other databases, such as Checkpoint Edge, links should lead directly to the resources if accessed from on campus.
+If used off-campus, users must enter their UIC NETID and password to access the databases after selecting the database link.

 Request a Research Appointment